rolandasj/wc3-stuff/04-Extras/01-Misc.md

 Chimera = Achievement for 8k kills - Increases combat speed by 20%, increases health regeneration speed by 500 units.
 Djinn = 3 powerful buffs to choose from.
 Retrieve the lamp after killing the Blood Queen.
 Flying carpet in the wasteland.

 Magic Key Chain
 - Strange Key from Ashenvale Forest cage
 - Bloody Key from hydromancer

+Shandris is in 3rd purple portal in capital